open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 ![Planet User Dashboard](images/tg-dashboard.png)

-1. **My Home** directs the Learner to the main Dashboard page and provides easy access to most Planet functionality.
+1. **Home** directs the Learner to the main Dashboard page and provides easy access to most Planet functionality.

 2. **Library** allows a Learner to browse the digital Resources.
 It also allows a Learner to view collections of Resources by topic or to view the Resources alphabetically.